Gelman Family Law Lawyers

 Compassionate, Experienced, Family Law Lawyers Representing Victims of Domestic Violence

 Domestic violence is a serious issue and a serious crime.
 Each year, over 40,000 arrests result in Canada from domestic violence.
-Violence can be an ongoing threat, wherever you are.
-Therefore, if your spouse is violent, you must take all steps necessary to protect your safety and the safety of your children.
-Focus on your legal issues only after you are safe.
-Once circumstances allow, victims of domestic violence should seek the advice of a family law lawyer to ensure their rights are protected with respect to issues such as exclusive possession of the family home, child custody and access, property division and child support.
+If your spouse or partner is violent, threatening, controlling, or abusive, you must take all steps necessary to protect your safety and the safety of any children you may have.

 Signs of an Abusive Relationship How to Handle Domestic Violence at Home